hvk2809/pwn.college-harsh/Linux Luminarium/File_Globbing.md

 - Process: cat all the files in /challenge/files until file is found.
 It was found in pwncollege-flag
 - Flag: pwn.college{AIh9DoBKXTBq9uNmc_5vDmiEaBj.QX2QTM3EDLzUjN0czW}
 ## Tab Completetion on Commands
-- Process: cat all the files in /challenge/files until file is found.
-It was found in pwncollege-flag
+- Process: write command pwncollege and hot tab to complete it
-- Flag: pwn.college{AIh9DoBKXTBq9uNmc_5vDmiEaBj.QX2QTM3EDLzUjN0czW}
+- Flag: pwn.college{gnIRZ6KRu1XpOwiub0wYpF54hB4.QX1QTM3EDLzUjN0czW}